MicroEJ/docs/Trainings/gettingStartedIMXRT1170KernelGREEN.rst

 Make sure to have completed all the :ref:`training_kernel_green_imxrt1170_environment_setup` steps before going further.

-To deploy :guilabel:`Kernel-GREEN` on your board, you will have to:

-* Request a 30 days :ref:`Evaluation License <sdk_eula>` and install an activation key,
-* Build the Executable,
-* Flash the board.

 Build the Executable for the NXP i.MXRT1170 Evaluation Kit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~